mgeier/insipid-sphinx-theme-nursery/doc/showcase/quotes.rst

 .. highlights::

-    Highlights summarize the main points of a document or section, often consisting of a list.
+    * summarize the main points of a document or section

-    -- ``docutils`` documentation
+    * often consisting of a list

 Pull-Quotes